 The wetness sensor, in the shape of a leaf, must be placed within the foliage.
 In arboriculture, the sensor must be placed within the top third of the tree.
 To be even more accurate, it can be positioned opposite the prevailing wind.
 Placing it in this way allows users to record data from the zone with the greatest humidity (greater risk of fungal growth).
 It is recommended to tilt the sensor to 20° in order to be as similar as possible to a real leaf.

 The temperature and humidity sensors, protected by the slatted cover, are placed depending on the location where you want to record the data (e.g. near the ground, among foliage, or as near as possible to the shoots).

 The electronic box with the antenna must be positioned as high up as possible.
 It is important to place this box outside the trees’ foliage, and at a height that will ensure good reception.
-We can also evaluate the capacity of the network to transmit data according to the positioning of the station on your plot.
-Please feel free to ask via your application (Menu > Help).

 Following these specifications will let you collect data that reflects as closely as possible the true conditions on your plots.
 In order to optimise data collection, it is also sensible to choose a place that is representative of your plots.
-Find the technical data sheet for your station by following this link.

 If you still have questions regarding your installation, we are here to help you.